gnfrazier/gnfrazier.github.io/_posts/2018-1-30-deep-learning-meetup.md

 -   Crestle.com
     -   1 hour free
     -   Start Jupyter
-    -   Use the terminal to clone the fast.ai github repo
+    -   Use the terminal to clone the fast.ai GitHub repo
     -   Course directory is ready to go
 -   Paperspace.com
-    -   Choose linux
+    -   Choose Linux
     -   Couple hours to get approved, tell them doing the fast.ai Course

 **General**